syntax-tree/unist-util-parents/README.md

 ## intact

 [1]: https://ddg.gg/?q=emphasis
 ```

 ## API

 #### `parents(ast) -> wrappedAst`

-Wraps AST with a proxy that imposes two additional properties on all nodes:
+Wraps AST with a proxy that imposes two additional properties on all of its nodes:

 - `parent` — parent link, `null` for the root node.
-- `node` — link to the original AST node, e.g. for adding or changing attributes.
+- `node` — link to the original AST node.

 None of these properties are enumerable, and the original AST is _not changed_.
 This means you can JSON.stringify the wrapped tree and it is just the same.

+`wrappedAst.children` returns array of wrapped child nodes, so that any recursive algorithm will work on a wrapped tree just as well.

-Remember to access `.node` before you commit any changes to a node, including its `children` array.
+Remember to access `.node` before you commit any changes to a node.

 ## Install